Anatomy

 - Inflammation of the adductor of the thigh

-- Inflammation of the pubic joint
+- Inflammation of the temporomandibular joint

 - Nerve entrapment